citation-file-format/cff-initializer-javascript/README.dev.md

 1. Update the version in the [app footer](src/components/Footer.vue).
 1. Run `npm run lint` and make sure the linter does not complain.
 1. Run the unit tests with `npm run test:unit:ci`.
+1. Run the end-to-end tests with `npm run cypress:open`.
 1. Push any changes to GitHub, make a PR.
 1. Inspect the Netlify preview website.
 1. Review the PR and merge to the default branch `main`.